sudoforge/git-profiles/README.md

 temporarily injecting a workspace profile into your global configuration, so that it overrides global settings, but is overridden by any local settings.
-It accomplishes this by looking for a `.gitprofile` file inside any directories defined in your global configuration's `profiles.location` keys.
+It accomplishes this by looking for a `.gitprofile` file inside any directories defined in your global configuration's `profiles.path` keys.

 ## Installation